aplteam/Fire/README.md

 ## Difference between Dyalog's built-in Search tool and Fire

-* Fire handles circular references correctly (thanks to PhilLast)
+* Fire handles circular references correctly (thanks to Phil Last)

 * Fire reports a WS FULL only when it is reasonable to do so